 When I got to the base of the West Peak Overlook I was a bit confused.
 The aquamarine trail marker does go in two different directions once you arrive, so just look for the one that seems like it’s going up.

 To be honest, if I was just here for an hour this would’ve been a fun place to visit.
-I could’ve taken my time on the way up and really just enjoyed the landscape.
-It’s definitely the steepest part of the route I visited, but the payoff is an amazing view of a proper Texas hillcountry landscape.
-It does have a elevation marker that states 1800 feet, but just when you think you’re at the peak you realize you need to keep hiking.
+I could’ve taken my time on the way up and just enjoyed the landscape.
+It’s the steepest part of the route I visited, but the payoff is an amazing view of a proper Texas hill country landscape.
+It does have an elevation marker that states 1800 feet, but just when you think you’re at the peak you realize you need to keep hiking.

 Wilderness Trail to Dessert

 The descent was when I decided to bust out my trekking poles.
 I always take my trekking poles if I’m going somewhere I’ve never been, so I had them ready to go.

 There were a few other hikers out that day.
 The sky was overcast, but there was a nice breeze.
 For this trip, I took my full hydration pouch (2.5 L), and I had some extra sports drink and protein shake in the car for after.

 I was told to stay on the northern portion of the Spring Branch Trail and then connect with the Wilderness trail to get to Ice Cream Hill.
 That was all fine and dandy.
 Here’s where the sky opens up and the hills become glorious.
 The plants were very lush.
 Mountain Laurels were blooming and everything looked so green.

 On the Wilderness Trail, you’ll eventually come to the primitive campsite that’s a nice wide open space with a covered picnic table.
 There is a map here to plan where you’d like to head from there.

 Just beyond the campsite, the trails make a bit of an ‘H’.
 Since I was looking for a hill I just looked up and the trail to my left went up.
 So without really thinking about where I was going I just went in that direction.